Big Island Bans Plastic Bags

 The Law That Almost Wasn’t

 Kohala Councilman Pete Hoffmann is the main driving force behind the bill.
-This bill was not even his first attempt to make the Big Island a plastic bag free zone.
-Hoffmann’s first foray into plastic bag banning legislation was voted down in February 2010.
-Several councilmembers failed to win their re-election efforts and their replacements were onboard with the notion of the bill.
-The new membership on the Council was able to pass Hoffmann’s second take on the bill.
+This bill was not even his first attempt to make the Big Island a plastic bag-free zone.
+Hoffmann’s first foray into plastic bag-banning legislation was voted down in February 2010.
+Several council members failed to win their re-election efforts and their replacements were onboard with the notion of the bill.
+The new membership of the Council was able to pass Hoffmann’s second take on the bill.
 The second draft was altered slightly with feedback received during the first effort.
 For instance, the first version of the bill included a penalty provision that called to fine violating businesses as much as $500.
 The provision also required the police department to enforce this penalty.
 There was negative criticism regarding this aspect of the bill so the version that eventually passed stresses education over enforcement to help get everyone onboard and committed to the ban.

 Had the bill passed with six votes it would not have required the mayor’s signature to become law, since it received five votes the bill had to go in front of the mayor, who in turn could have vetoed the bill.
 One of the reasons the voting was so close was the fact that Hamakua Councilman Dominic Yagong abstained from voting because he cited a conflict of interest.
 Yagong manages a local supermarket chain that would be impacted by the outcome.
 With this in mind, he felt it would be best to maintain the integrity of the vote and not weigh in since his personal business had a stake in the final decision.